TRISTAN-ORF/TIS_transformer/README.md

 </div>

 ## 📋 About <a name="about"></a>
 TIS transformer is created to annotate translation initiation sites (TISs) on transcripts using nucleotide sequence information.
-The repository holds the scripts, data, models and model outputs used to perform the benchmarks and remap the human proteome as discussed in [this paper](https://www.biorxiv.org/content/10.1101/2021.11.18.468957v1).
+The repository holds the scripts, data, models and model outputs used to perform the benchmarks and remap the human proteome as discussed in [NAR Genomics & Bioinformatics](https://academic.oup.com/nargab/article/5/1/lqad021/7069281).

 To apply the TIS Transformer for new transcript sequences of the human transcriptome, check out [![Streamlit App](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](http://localhost:8550/TIS_Transformer_Tool) to skip local installation.
 For training models on new organisms or applying larger data, check out the installation guide.